Helping San Diego Understand Asylum And How To Apply

 The application for asylum is a complex immigration process that has many steps.
 It is strongly advised that you seek the assistance of a qualified immigration attorney for this process.
 Basically, the process involves:

-It is recommended that you hire an immigration attorney as soon as possible so that your attorney is familiar with your case and available to answer questions as needed during this process.
+It is recommended that you hire an experienced immigration attorney as soon as possible so that your attorney is familiar with your case and available to answer questions as needed during this process.

 If you are denied asylum, you can file an appeal within 30 days with the Board of Immigration Appeals (BIA).
 You will need to have an attorney file a legal brief on your behalf.
 If this is also denied, you can file with the U.S. Supreme Court.
-It can be a long, drawn-out process, but there are steps you can still take.
-Your attorney will need to pinpoint why your asylum was denied to clarify why the denial was incorrect and create a strategy for a successful appeal.

 Get The Asylum Guidance You Need Today